This information is intended for use by criminal justice agencies.

-Note: The description cannot be longer than 100 characters, including spaces.
+Note: The description cannot be longer than 100 characters, including spaces and punctuation.

 Tip: If the applicable penalty provision indicates the offense is a misdemeanor, select Misdemeanor; if it indicates the offense is a petty misdemeanor, select Petty Misdemeanor.

-Identify the ordinance in which the penalty for an ordinance violation is set.
+Identify the code in which the penalty for a violation is set.

-Tip: The penalty provision may be in the same ordinance as the offense, in a different ordinance in the same title/chapter, or in a different title/chapter.
+Tip: The penalty provision may be in the same ordinance/administrative rule as the offense, in a different ordinance/administrative rule in the same title/chapter, or in a different title/chapter.

-- If it is a parking violation, enter No to the following question, "Does this ordinance regulate the operation of a motor vehicle".
+- If it is a parking violation, enter No to the following question, "Does this regulate the operation of a motor vehicle?"

 if it is not.